Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

 Table: Objective cost and term breakdown for three predictive simulations using `MEP`.

-`MEP` is being used in ongoing research  [@Joshi2023; @Sundararajan2023] of locomotor performance in humans and other animals.
-For validating `MEP`’s results, after solving each optimal control problem, a test is done to verify if the output MocoSolution numerically equals an output reference of the same problem and weights to within a tolerance based on the model’s assembly error tolerance.
+While these examples used planar gait simulations, MEP is agnostic to model complexity or task, and is being used successfully in our ongoing research (e.g. Joshi et al. 2022, Sundararajan et al. 2023) of locomotor performance in humans and other animals.
+GNU Octave support would require minimal syntactical modification.
+An additional benefit of sequestering novel goals into ExtendProblem is being able to back-port goals from a newer OpenSim version to an older version (i.e. taking a goal from OpenSim 4.4 and bringing that functionality to 4.2).
+Ultimately, MEP offers a modular framework to rapidly develop, test and compare novel MocoGoals for features beyond OpenSim Moco’s current scope.

 #Funding